-Our Refusal to Perform FSEs Is Inadmissible As “Safe Harbor” Attorney in Fort Lauderdale Can Provide Your Defense
+Our Fort Lauderdale Refusal to Perform FSEs Is Inadmissible As “Safe Harbor” Attorneys Can Provide Your Defense

 You are not legally required to submit to field sobriety exercises, but police officers are also required to notify you of the consequences a refusal holds.
 If you have been arrested after refusing to submit to these tests, our Fort Lauderdale refusal to perform FSEs is inadmissible as “safe harbor” attorney at Meldon Law can provide the defense you need and get your refusal thrown out of court.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.